 Italy is in the most immediate trouble.
 Stripped of its ability to let the lira devalue to make up for its lack of competitiveness, it has instead more or less ceased to grow.
 As wages have continued to rise, many firms have become less and less competitive in world markets.
 Talk of leaving the euro has therefore emerged, even though Italians were the most europhile of the continent’s populations throughout the 1990s.
 Only there can I recall seeing street demonstrations in favour of joining the single currency.

 Germany, too, faces problems of sluggish growth.
-As it has very low inflation, its effective real interest rate
+As it has very low inflation, its effective

 is too high.
 An independent Bundesbank woul